|

 HEALTH

-Malaria is endemic in AFRICA and we stress the
+Malaria is endemic in AFRICA and we stress the importance of taking

-prophylactics prescribed by your Doctor and should be continued
+prophylactics prescribed by your Doctor and should be continued during and

-after your visit; appropriate clothing to assist in covering arms
+after your visit; appropriate clothing to assist in covering arms and legs

 too avoid bites is advised in the evenings.